Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 }
 ```

-Pass the `getPaymentMethodsResponse` to your front end.
+Pass the `getPaymentMethodsResponse` custom field value to your front end.
 You might use this in the next step to show which payment methods are available for the shopper.

 <details>
-  <summary>The commercetools payment representation example with respond.
+  <summary>The commercetools payment representation example with response.
 Click to expand.</summary>

 ```json
 {